 Local organisations make a vital difference to the lives of individuals, families and communities across the UK, especially those who need them most.

-The difference the whole organisation (as distinct from its individual projects or programmes) makes to communities over the long term.
+Community The individuals, groups and organisations in an area.
+Impact The difference the whole organisation (as distinct from its individual projects or programmes) makes to communities over the long term.

 What is voluntary action?

 ‘Voluntary action’ covers a vast range of independent activities undertaken by people, individually or collectively, through their own choice.
 These actions are ‘voluntary’ because they are not demanded by statutory duties or by legal obligations or regulations.
 They are also not determined by the demands of private enterprise to make a profit or accrue financial wealth.
 We are all still trying to figure out how and why they work: there’s no straight forward manual.